 Parents must always be kept fully informed of any concerns regarding their children's behaviour.
-In cases where unacceptable behaviour is repetitive, strategies will be agreed with the parent to change the child's behaviour.
-Parents will always be asked to sign incident forms and behaviour log forms and behaviour review forms.
-At this stage the Behaviour Lead must liaise with the parent.
+In cases where unacceptable behaviour is repetitive, strategies will be agreed with the parent to change the behaviour.
+Parents will always be asked to sign incident forms, behaviour log forms and behaviour review forms.
+In a very small minority of cases joint strategies will prove ineffective.
+At this stage the Behaviour Coordinator must liaise with the parent.
 Parents are always joint decision makers when strategies are being decided for behaviour management.
 Parents are always offered a meeting to discuss any contextual issues and anything happening at home.
 Parents can offer vital underlying information as to why the child is behaving in a certain way.
 If challenging behaviour has occurred during the child's day this should be discussed but parents must also receive positive feedback about their child's day.
-Parents are encouraged to review this policy on our nursery website and abide by the policy.
 Parental suggestions concerning positive behaviour management are welcome.